 “Working while studying gave me the opportunity to perfect my skills in chosen fields of interest.
 It all comes down to doing the right job in the right place at the right time.” adds Mohamed with a laugh.

 “From day one I felt very comfortable at Algebra.
 It is a place that exudes welcome, it is young, digital, cool and filled with incredible positive energy.
-Studying at Algebra University College has had a huge impact on the development of my knowledge and skills. ” Mohamed adds that his graduate studies provided him with a rich strategic view of marketing and an understanding of the depth of digital marketing.
+Studying at Algebra University College has had a huge impact on the development of my knowledge and skills. ” Mohamed adds that his master studies provided him with a rich strategic view of marketing and an understanding of the depth of digital marketing.

 Assistant lecturer on the study program